Content

 Their inclusion does not guarantee they will be prescribed to any individual, as treatment decisions are ultimately at the discretion of healthcare providers.
 Healthcare providers may prescribe other medications or recommend non-pharmacological treatment based on the patient’s unique health circumstances and needs.
 Read more

-Prozac has a boxed warning, the most serious type of warning from the Food and Drug Administration (FDA).
-Prozac’s active ingredient fluoxetine has a risk of suicidal thoughts and behaviors.
+Prozac has a boxed warning[1] , the most serious type of warning from the Food and Drug Administration (FDA).
+Fluoxetine, like other antidepressants, carries a boxed warning for increased risk of suicidal thoughts and behaviors in children, adolescents, and young adults, particularly early in treatment or during dose changes.
 Remember to discuss the risks with your healthcare provider.

 Highlights

-Despite its efficacy, discontinuing Prozac may result in withdrawal symptoms.
-Read on to learn more about signs and symptoms and what to do to avoid or reduce them.
+Similar to other medications, Prozac treatment may need to be adjusted or stopped for various reasons.
+However, discontinuing Prozac too fast may result in antidepressant discontinuation syndrome[2] , also known as withdrawal symptoms.
+Read on to learn more about signs and symptoms, as well as what to do to avoid or reduce them.

 Schedule an appointment with a medical provider to receive personalized care for depression or anxiety.